-While most fitness influencers focus on workouts and protein intake, what they often miss talking about is how your gut health affects weight loss, muscle and strength gains, and overall fitness progress.
+While most fitness influencers focus on workouts and protein intake, what is often missed is gut health and how it affects weight loss, muscle and strength gains, and overall fitness progress.

 Gut Health and Weight Loss:

 Seems like a such a no brainer, but alas I still have people telling me they can’t lose that 5-10lbs, and then seconds later they tell me their gut is messed up, or they’re constantly constipated.
+See more on constipation in this IG Post.
 These are important body cues, my friends!
 So let’s talk about how gut health affects weight loss.

 - Inflammation and Metabolism: An unhealthy gut microbiome will increase inflammation throughout the body.
 When inflammation rears it’s ugly head, the body will slow down in fat metabolism resulting in difficulties in losing even a small amount of weight, and can infact even contribute to weight gain.